 Extreme events policy

-This policy sets up a framework to manage extreme events in a structured and proactive way.
-It provides a clear and transparent framework for making decisions during extreme events – including what those decisions are, when they are made and who makes them.
 This information allows water users to make plans during extreme events with more confidence and provides more certainty for the water market.